lysabinja14-saly/portfolio/README.md

 # Project Coordinator
 - Represented and led project operations from _Kinshasa to Burundi_ in partneship with [Help a Child](https://www.helpachild.org/burundi/)(HAC) Burundi to implement a web, mobile and USSD application to bridge rural and urban entrepreneurship to enable equal sales and growth opportunities for small and medium entrepreneurs with the mission
    -  Visit the [Video](https://drive.google.com/file/d/1q1om0Zm0iwkPSiSZ07gCMKwuAaXzhG8g/view?usp=sharing)
-   -  For details see
+   -  For more details see [this PowerPoint presentation](https://docs.google.com/presentation/d/1R6-J-CZc4sI6rGzsgkQSdrArFnjtz2Q_/edit?slide=id.p1#slide=id.p1)

 ### Data communities
 - Towards Data Science
 - Data for good
-- Khan Academy - Mathematic for Data Science
+- Khan Academy - Mathematics for Data Science